 17) New Guinea Singing Dog

 Once a wild breed, the now domesticated New Guinea Singing Dog is an agile and graceful breed.
-This ‘singing’ dog gets its name because of their unique ability to vary the pitch of its howl.
-While often mistaken as a Dingo, the New Guinea Singing Dog makes an excellent companion dog once attached to its owners.
+This ‘singing’ dog gets its name because of its unique ability to vary the pitch of its howl.
+While often mistaken as a Dingo, rare dog breeds like the New Guinea Singing Dog makes an excellent companion dog once attached to its owners.
 Unfortunately, with only about 50 of these gorgeous dogs on record, the breed has a possibility of becoming extinct.

 18) Peruvian Inca Orchid

 As its name suggests, this sighthound originates from Peru and is an affectionate and agile breed.
 Having been bred since 750 AD, Peruvian Inca Orchid remains a rare but loving pet.
-Effective as a watchdog, the Peruvian Inca Orchid is protective of its human family but should be supervised around small children and also small pets.
+Effective as a watchdog, the Peruvian Inca Orchid is protective of its human family; however, rare dog breeds like the Peruvian Inca Orchid should be supervised around small children and also small pets.

 19) Ibizan Hound

 Originating from the rocky shores of Spain’s Balearic Islands, the leggy Ibizan Hound is a world-class sprinter and leaper.
-With their long snout and erect ears, they often remind people of drawings from ancient Egypt.
+With their long snout and erect ears, rare dog breeds like the Ibizan Hound often remind people of drawings from ancient Egypt.
 It does so because the Ibizan Hound’s origins date back to the pharaohs in Egypt where it was a treasured canine.
 An excellent family dog with a gentle demeanor, they love huge yards where they can stretch their legs and run to their heart’s content.

-Originally bred to protect the indigenous people of Peninsular Malaysia from vermin, the Telomian is a unique breed.
+Originally bred to protect the indigenous people of Peninsular Malaysia from vermin, Telomians are unique rare dog breeds.
 Because their owners’ habitats were elevated huts to protect them from snakes and rats, this breed gained the ability to walk up and down ladders.
 As you can imagine, this breed is highly intelligent, obedient, and excels at hunting.

 21) Thai Ridgeback

 A muscular and agile dog, the Thai Ridgeback is a tough and active breed.
-This breed gets its special name because of a ridge on its back from hair that grows in the opposite direction from its coat.
+Rare dog breeds like Thai Ridgebacks get their special name because of a ridge on its back from hair that grows in the opposite direction from its coat.
 Thai Ridgebacks are not recommended for first-time dog owners but once trained and socialized, they make excellent family pets.

 Because of their big webbed feet and waterproof double coat, the Otterhound is an excellent swimmer.
 As its name suggests, it was bred to hunt otters in medieval England but now that this practice is outlawed, the breed remains a loving family pet.
-While introduced in the United States in 1903, the Otterhound is now rarer than a Giant Panda and is considered an endangered species.
+While introduced in the United States in 1903, the Otterhound is now rarer than a Giant Panda and rare dog breeds like the Otterhound are considered an endangered species.

 23) We’ve reached the last rare dog breeds in our list…the Swedish Vallhund.

-The Swedish Vallhund has a long history as a Swedish breed and dates back over a 1,000 years.
+The Swedish Vallhund has a long history as Swedish rare dog breeds and dates back over a 1,000 years.
 In fact, they were the dogs of Vikings and helped herding sheep and cattle.
 Today, they are just as happy lounging in the backyard with their humans and are considered athletic and social dogs that love to run and play.

 While there are many common breeds, owning any one of these rare dog breeds can be extra special for experienced dog owners.
 Please share these beautiful but rare dog breeds with your friends and family.